Dunnideer Castle

 Dunnideer Castle is a ruined tower house near Insch, Aberdeenshire, Scotland.
 Built around 1260, it reused stone from an earlier prehistoric vitrified hillfort dating to approximately 250 BC.
 The tower measured 15 by 12.5 metres (49 by 41 ft) with walls 1.9 metres (6.2 ft) thick, likely featuring a first-floor hall and multiple stories.

 History

 The site's hillfort was excavated by archaeologist Murray Cook, revealing evidence of an Iron Age settlement later repurposed for medieval fortification.
 The castle itself, now a crumbling stone shell, is a scheduled monument managed by Historic Environment Scotland.

-In 2024, the Insch Connection Museum unveiled a 1:150 scale model of the castle as it may have appeared in the 16th century, created by Clive Metcalfe - a founding member of Pink Floyd and renowned artist.
-The model, based on research by historian Dr Colin Harris, forms the centerpiece of the museum's exhibition, "The Castle of Dunnydure," which has attracted record visitor numbers.
-The exhibition highlights the castle's significance as potentially the earliest tower house on mainland Scotland and its links to Sir John de Balliol, King of Scots (1292-1296).
+In 2024, the Insch Connection Museum unveiled a 1:150 scale model of the castle as it may have appeared in the 16th century, created by Clive Metcalfe - a founding member of Pink Floyd.
+The model, based on research by historian Dr Colin Harris, forms the centerpiece of the museum's exhibition, "The Castle of Dunnydure".
+The exhibition highlights the castle's significance as potentially the earliest tower house on mainland Scotland and its links to Sir John de Balliol, King of Scots (1292–1296).